microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 Please review the list of open Issues to see if one is already open.
 Please review all categories, Bugs and enhancements.
 Also check for Closed Issues before opening a new one.
 If you have a small enhancement that is well defined, please create a new feature request on GitHub.

 If you have a larger idea for the new feature please share it with us on [Microsoft Azure Feedback Forums](https://feedback.azure.com/forums/920053) where the rest of the community can up vote it too.
-We will review the submitted ideas at least once a week, usually twice weekly.
+We will review the submitted ideas very frequently, usually twice weekly.

 Below is our list of possible status states we may assign to the request: